bact/sentimentdemo/README.md

 ├── README.md            This README file
 ├── data
 │   └── train.txt        Training data (label, text)
+├── instructions.md      Instruction for use
 ├── model.bin            A sentiment analysis model
-├── predict.py           A script to predict a sentiment of a text ├── preprocess.py        A script to prepare training data ├── requirements.txt     List of required Python libraries ├── sbom.spdx3.json      Software bill of materials, in SPDX 3 format └── train.py             A script to build a model
+├── predict.py           A script to predict a label of a text ├── preprocess.py        A script to prepare training data ├── requirements.txt     List of required Python libraries ├── sbom.spdx3.json      Software bill of materials, in SPDX 3 format └── train.py             A script to build a model
 ```

+## Usage

+See [instruction for use](./instructions.md) for how to use the application.

 ## Licenses